yunidh/learning-C-sharp/README.md

 3. Variables (Implicitly typed)

-- `var` keyword can to implicitly declare a variable based on datatype
+- `var` keyword to implicitly declare a variable based on infered datatype
 - must be initialized, eg:
   - `var message;` will give error (must be initialized)
   - `var message = "hi!"` will work